pepe/janet-playground/README.md

 # Janet Programming language playground

-Here I will put code as I am learning Janet Programming language.
-There is almost nothing to see here now.
+This repository contains code which demonstrates some of the features of the Janet programming language.

 ## Usage

 You will need [Janet] programming language installed on your computer.

 Clone this repo, and `cd` to it.
-Then run `[sudo] jpm deps` do download dependencies.
-To run any script `cd playground`.
+Then run `jpm -l deps` to download `spork` dependency.

 ### TCP communication

-You can run simple echo server with `janet tcp-server.janet`.
-Server is implemented with [juv].
+You can run simple echo server with `janet playground/tcp/server.janet`.
+Server is implemented with core network capabilities.

 You can connect to it with `telnet localhost 8120`.
 You will receive instruction for server controll.
 Protocol is defined with [PEG] from [Janet] standart library in file `proto.janet`.

-Second approach is to run `janet tcp-client.janet` which should communicate with the server.
+Second approach is to run `janet playground/tcp/client.janet` which should communicate with the server.

-### cUrl download with jurl

-Example of using [jurl] library in `basic-jurl.janet` program.
-You can run it with `janet basic-jurl.janet`.
-It will show you http://www.google.com content (oh no it is full of JS) and download some happy tunes.

 ### PEG